 In defiance of loud opposition from the legal community and small businesses, on 9 March the government increased court fees – in some instances, by as much as 600 per cent.
 Seeking redress is now more expensive than ever.
 Increasingly, the legal system seems to have a high barrier for entry – one that favours litigants with vast resources over those with more slender means.

+With these hurdles in place, an SME owner could be forgiven for thinking justice ultimately isn’t worth the bother.
+This is a disturbing development: justice will be undermined as important cases are left unheard.
 SMEs need to fight back against trends that would price them out of the justice system.
 Luckily, there are ways to finance your legal battle (upfront fees included) without leaving yourself out of pocket or with a cash flow problem.
 Read more articles in the law section:

+A hike in court fees doesn’t help potential SME litigants, but the most imposing obstacles to full legal redress are psychological: many people are convinced that the system is unfair, they have no options, and that all lawsuits are as trivial as the ones they see on television.
 Of course, there’s no point in pretending that we have a perfect legal system and that courts always reach the right outcomes – but it’s far too soon to despair just yet.
 Third-party funding can help you even this lopsided playing field.
 For the willing claimant, alternative finance provides the money and the credibility needed to rebalance the scales of justice.
 Michael Lent is a litigation funding and insurance specialist at Annecto Legal.
 Image source